Card Machine Fees Explained: What UK Businesses Actually Pay

 Neither model is inherently better.
 If you are testing card acceptance for the first time, rental reduces risk.
 If you are committed long-term, buying usually works out cheaper over 24 months.

-Want to know exactly what you would pay?
+Want to see exactly what you would pay?

-Get a free quoteWhat Does “Transparent Pricing” Actually Mean?
+Get your quoteWhat Does “Transparent Pricing” Actually Mean?

 Transparent pricing means the provider shows you exactly what each component of the fee is, rather than bundling everything into an opaque single rate.
 With transparent pricing, you can see the interchange fee, scheme fee, and provider markup separately on your statement.
 This makes it far easier to verify you are being charged correctly and to compare providers on a like-for-like basis.